Author Perspectives

 Professor Basia Diug PhD, BBioMedSc(Hons), GCAP, PFHEA

-Bethany Howard MEd
+Dr. Bethany Howard MEd

-Kristie Matthews BAppSci(MedRad); MTrainDev; PhD
+Dr. Kristie Matthews BAppSci(MedRad); MTrainDev; PhD

-Julia McCartan PhD, MPH, BNutrDiet, APD
+Dr. Julia McCartan PhD, MPH, BNutrDiet, APD

 I hope that this book arms educators with practical tools and examples to build learners’ uncertainty tolerance, and fosters innovative education practices that disrupt the status quo.
-I co-authored the Nutrition chapter and peer reviewed the Evidence-Based Medicine chapter.
+I co-authored the Nutrition chapter and peer reviewed the Evidence-Based Practice chapter.

-Katrina Récoché
+Dr. Katrina Récoché

 I hope that readers will use this book to be inspired to take risks and try new things in the delivery of knowledge and skills to prepare students of all health professions for the realities and uncertainties of their future practice.

-Michael Storr BPhysio, MEd
+Associate Professor Michael Storr BPhysio, MEd

 As a co-author of the Physiotherapy chapter, I hope that this book will help decrease the uncertainty that educators can face when tackling the concept of dealing with uncertainty in health professions education!